RIP The Apprentice. Welcome Innovation!

 I have called the new show MAZE to convey the message that business isn’t about perfection.
 It’s more a journey to encounter a series of dead ends, until you eventually find your groove.
 Failure on this new show is encouraged, and teams are accountable for each other, as the onus is on their ability to create the right team dynamic, to achieve new levels of 'commercial' innovation breakthroughs that will make an impact.

 Let media play a role in showing how people can thrive within supportive communities that celebrate each other’s achievements, however big or small they are.
-Sounds idealistic I know, but I promise you, this IS possible with the right tribe of people coming together to lead such a shift.
+Sounds idealistic I know, but I promise you, this IS possible with the right network of people coming together to lead such a shift.

-It's time to take rapid action.
+It's time to take action.
 Media Producers, hello let's have discussions!
 Contact me to see my pitch for Maze Innovations....